 The collaboration with OTW meant that BRIT would focus solely on non-residential inspirational support to young adult mental health in the UK.
 Changes were made to our Governing Article and subsequently approved by both our Trustees and The Charities Commission.

-BRIT'S FOCUS ON YOUNG ADULT MENTAL HEALTH
+BRIT'S FOCUS ON YOUNG ADULT AND STUDENT MENTAL HEALTH AND FITNESS

 THE NEED FOR BRIT TO COLLABORATE